 In the course of treatment and after its completion will be blood tests needed.
 So, for example, in cases of suspected infection, the doctor prescribes a test to find out what types of antibiotics are needed to the patient.
 In addition, blood was taken to check the functioning of liver and kidney.

-Bone marrow examination will be held at different times throughout the treatment and follow-up.
-These tests can help:
+Bone marrow examination will be held at different times throughout the treatment and follow-up. test data can help:

 - To determine the exact type of acute myeloid leukemia.